List of Coronation Street characters introduced in 1997: Shannon Tattersall

-Shannon Tattersall (formerly Katie Joyce Mallett) was the daughter of wayward teenager Zoe Tattersall (Joanne Froggatt) and Liam Shepherd (Andrew Knott).
-Zoe fell pregnant by her ex-boyfriend; she did not want to be a mother and was planning to have the pregnancy terminated, but Judy Mallett (Gaynor Faye) - who was unable to have children - convinced her not to.
+Shannon Tattersall (also Katie Joyce Mallett) is the daughter of wayward teenager Zoe Tattersall (Joanne Froggatt) and Liam Shepherd (Andrew Knott).
+Zoe fell pregnant by her ex-boyfriend; she did not want to be a mother and was planning to have the pregnancy terminated, but Judy Mallett (Gaynor Faye) – who was unable to have children – convinced her not to.
 Zoe then offered the Malletts £2,000 for her baby, and Judy hastily took the offer with a reluctant Gary Mallett (Ian Mercer) going on with the plan as well.

 After drinking alcohol, Zoe gave birth to a baby girl by cesarean section prematurely in August 1997; Gary was present at the birth.
 He and Judy named the baby Katie Joyce Mallett, with her middle name being named after Judy's mother Joyce Smedley (Anita Carey), who was killed in a road accident months before.
 Both Judy and Zoe agreed that Gary must say he was Katie's father, so they do not raise suspicion with the residents.

 Over time, Zoe began to change her mind about Katie being raised by the Malletts, so she admitted to new friend Leanne Battersby (Jane Danson) about selling her baby, and the mouthy teen confronted the Malletts, who accused Zoe of running away with the money.
 The young mother was left devastated when, after baby Katie's christening, the Malletts considered moving away from the street to keep the baby away from her.
 Meanwhile, Ashley Peacock (Steven Arnold) developed feelings for Zoe and helped her snatch her baby back.

 In April 1998, Zoe was left devastated when her baby daughter tragically died of meningitis aged just eight months.
 After Katie's death, Zoe hit out at the people closest to her, eventually leading to her being sectioned.
 She was later moved to America.